 Not sure how useful the commissar is to the Russians as he is in list three for supports which puts him at the equivalent of the Maxim or the 47mm AT gun, which may prove more attractive choices.
-Anyhow here he is in all his glory, barking out commands to remind any waverers the right direction to go to find the facist hordes:
+Anyhow here he is in all his glory, barking out commands to remind any waverers the right direction to the fascist hordes:

 The sniper team are from Zvezda and I enjoyed painting these two up in their amoeba suits.
 Talking of which I have just bought some of the new AB Russian scouts figures and they are now in the paint queue, as they are a support option that may turn up later in the campaign.